Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

 Type 2s are naturally drawn to careers that allow them to support and care for others.
 Their empathetic nature makes them excellent in healthcare, counseling, or social work.
 In these roles, they can fulfill their desire to be needed and make a tangible difference in people's lives.
 Type 2s are also fantastic in customer service or hospitality, where their warm, people-oriented approach shines.

+<h4>Potential Careers for the Enneagram type 2</h4>

+- Nurse: Providing care and support fits their nurturing nature.
+- Social Worker: Helping individuals through challenges leverages their empathy and desire to be needed.
+- Customer Service Representative: Resolving issues and aiding customers suits their people-pleasing tendencies.
+- Human Resources Manager: Supporting employee well-being and resolving conflicts aligns with their interpersonal skills.
+- Kindergarten Teacher: Fostering young children’s growth and development caters to their caring and supportive qualities.

 [More on type 2s](/blog/enneagram/enneagram-type-2)

 </article>